 Biologicals are also sometimes used to treat other inflammatory conditions such as psoriatic arthritis, juvenile idiopathic arthritis, and Crohn’s disease.

 Who gets them?Whilst these drugs can be very effective, they need to be given by injection or infusion, and they are also expensive.

-Recent guidelines from NICE (National Institute for Health and Clinical Excellence), state that two trials of six months of traditional DMARD either singly or combination therapy (at least one including methotrexate) should fail to control symptoms or prevent disease progression before one of these newer biological medicines may be recommended.
+Recent guidelines from NICE* (National Institute for Health and Clinical Excellence), state that patients should have high levels of persistent disease activity, and have failed on two traditional DMARD drugs either singly or combination therapy (at least one including methotrexate unless contraindicated) taken for at least six months.
 Biological medicines may also be used in combination with methotrexate (a DMARD).

 Examples of biologicals include:

 For more detailed information see the leaflet: Medications in Rheumatoid Arthritis from NRAS